-Final Exam: In order to pass this class students must take a comprehensive final exam scheduled during Finals Week.
+Final Exam: To pass this class students must take a comprehensive final exam scheduled during Finals Week.
 Final exams cannot be rescheduled or missed (for dire and unforeseen medical or family emergencies, students must consult with me).
-The final exam will also be taken online with work submitted to justify your solutions.
 The final exam may be used to replace your lowest regular exam grade.
-The final exam must be completed by the announced due date.
-No exceptions.